 Via Mahbubnagar, Raichur and Sindhanur

-This is our favourite of the two main routes to Hampi, and the one we’ve used most often.
+This is our favourite of the two main routes for a Hyderabad to Hampi road trip, and the one we’ve used most often.
 It’s the shortest route from Hyderabad to Hampi at about 400 km, and the country roads are mostly in good shape.
 It’s also quite scenic and fun to drive on.
 Lastly, it’s great if your accommodation is on the northern side of the river.

 Sadly, there are hardly any places to stop and eat along this route (though that might not be a bad thing in these COVID times).
 Also, there are usually some bad patches of road at the bridge over the Krishna river, and around Raichur.
 But overall, the good outweighs the bad.